 Heather Herod Cole, PT

 Heather Herod Cole minored in Business Administration while earning her Master’s Degree in Physical Therapy from Ithaca College.
 She has extensive post-graduate experience in orthopedics, manual therapy and dance medicine, including completing the Harkness Center for Dance Injuries “Principles of Dance Medicine” curriculum.
 She is certified in orthopedic manual physical therapy via Maitland Australian Physiotherapy Seminars.
-She is the official physical therapist for New Dialect, Fall Dance Company and has served as a physical therapist for Nashville Ballet.
+She is the official physical therapist for New Dialect and has served as a physical therapist for Nashville Ballet and Fall Dance Company.
+Heather is trained in dry needling via Myopain Seminars

 Heather earned her rehabilitation-based certification in Pilates in March 2012 via and is an instructor trainer/educator for Polestar Pilates.
 She is trained in STOTT PILATES Level 1 Intensive Comprehensive program.
 Combining Pilates into her physical therapy practice had been a long-term goal of Heather’s and is what motivated her to start a practice that combined both modalities together.
 Heather is privileged to work with an amazing group of people that make P3: Precision Physical Therapy & Pilates what it is today.
 The superb continuity of care that patients receive is due to the talented team of Pilates instructors & physical therapists.